rohanabhishek/License-Plate-Recognition/README.md

 # License Plate Recognition
-The project is completed in Autumn 2019.
+This project is completed under Prof. Ganesh Ramakrishnan in the course "Artificial Intelligence and Machine Learning"(CS337) at IITB in Autmun 2019.

 The goal of this project is to detect the License Plate and recognise the License Plate Numbers(LPNs).

 Please refer to the report present in `docs/` directory for more information.